Who is Required to File Income Tax Return For A.Y 2021-22 ?

 11. Persons having gross income less than basic exemption limit

-• If the person has deposited more than Rs.
-1 Crore in 1 or more than 1 Bank accounts in assessment year
+- If the person has deposited more than Rs.
+1 Crore in one or more than one current bank account in the previous year.

-• If the person has paid electricity bill of more than Rs.
-1 lakh in assessment year
+- If the person has paid electricity bill of more than Rs.
+1 lakh in the previous year.

 Consequences of not filing ITR